mesfint/sippet-manager/README.md

 ## Basic Features

-1.  ### Add/Edit/Remove snippets
+1.  ### CRUD Operation

-    Snipets can be added  edited and removed from the app.
+    -Snipets can be added  edited and removed from the app.
+    -User Authentication(Admin/registered user)

 2.  ### Data Persistence